 How should leftover Thanksgiving Sweet Potato Casserole be stored?

 To re-heat the sweet potato casserole, place desired amount in the microwave for 30-45 seconds or until heated through.
-Alternatively, you can place the entire sweet potato casserole in the oven for 20 minutes at 350 degrees F.
+Alternatively, you can place the entire southern sweet potato casserole with pecans in the oven for 20 minutes at 350 degrees F.

 Looking for More Thanksgiving Recipes?
 Try the Next!

 This Southern Sweet Potato Casserole recipe is extra special to me because it came from my Great Grandma Merritt.
 It is very special in my family and every year we talk about her when we celebrate Thanksgiving and eat her sweet potato casserole.
 When I told my grandma I was planning to share this recipe she was so excited.
 We chatted about her mom, how she got the sweet potato casserole recipe, the first time they had it and some small additions that have been made.

 After we chatted she decided to go and look through some of her old recipes.
 When she was going through them she found her mom’s original recipe in the mix.
 My grandma had no idea she still had this and may have never found it.
 I like that I can always have the original Sweet Potato Casserole recipe, and look back at it when I feel sentimental.